Syrian regime recaptures ancient city of Palmyra from ISIS

 Syrian forces recaptured the city from ISIS last March, after it was seized the previous May, when ISIS started demolishing ancient ruins in the city.

 Syrian rebel leaders gathered in Geneva for peace talks with the government refused to congratulate the regime.
-Nasser al-Hariri, a member of the Syrian Coalition, said the struggle for Palmyra was like watching a Tom and Jerry cartoon.
+Nasser al-Hariri, a member of the Syrian Coalition, said the struggle for Palmyra was like watching a cartoon.

+"This is the second time we've seen the handover [of Palmyra] and this is obviously being used for political reasons," said al-Hariri in a press statement Thursday. "if we want to follow the game of (Syrian President) Assad and Palmyra, it will be like watching Tom and Jerry."

 In the past, the Syrian army has boasted that the capture of Palmyra would be "a launchpad to expand military operations" into Raqqa and Deir Ezzor provinces.